tiganabryan/blumi-nextjs/README.md

 # what I learned

-## deepened understanding of SSR and its benefits over CSR (speed, SEO)
+## deepened understanding of Server Side Rendering and its benefits over Client Side Rendering (speed, SEO)

-- So the whole point of SSR is to load the whole page on the server beforehand...
-While this prevents the preloaded version of the page from being adjusted to the user's device size, it does allow the site to load faster and be updated in a split second.
+- So the point of SSR is to load the page on the server beforehand, allowing sites to load faster and be updated in a split second.
 All SEO keywords are preloaded and able to be picked up by search engine scraping, boosting Google page rankings.
+Without SSR, some SEO keywords aren't loaded in time and get missed by scraping.

 ## limitations of SSR